dbca-wa/sdis/docs/source/specs.rst

 Program Leader permissions are global (for all projects and documents).
 **Only the direct Program Leader is notified** when actions from reviewers are requested.
-SDIS leaves the edge case of prompting another PL for input as (and when) appropriate to the directly involved and notified PLs.
+SPMS leaves the edge case of prompting another PL for input as (and when) appropriate to the directly involved and notified PLs.

 Directorate